 The fact that all but one rehabilitation transect (BHPPD-24) and its paired analogue transect (BHPPA-24) exceeded 60% of the original species richness is expected given the age of the rehabilitation areas.

-B Transect has been burnt in relatively recent years (approximately <9 years prior to 2021 survey).
+B Transect has been burnt approximately <10 years prior to 2022 survey.

 Figure 5.1: Native species richness recorded on line transects at analogue sites.